 “She loved seeing the kids get all excited for Christmas.”
 She smiled through the ache and turned to face him.
 “I’m so glad we did this, and I’m so glad you’re here to share it with me.”

 Smiling, he lowered his head.
 “Even though Rocky destroyed the gingerbread house we labored over at three o’clock this morning?”

 Laughter shook her shoulders and stole her breath.
 The image of the smashed house on the floor and the dog standing guiltily over it with sad, please-forgive-me, you-can’t-stay-mad-at-this-face eyes was too much.
 “Can’t really blame him, can we?
 After all, we did make a dog house.
 He probably thought it was for him.”

 “I still don’t know how he got up on the counter.
 I figured it was a high enough, safe enough place.”
-Merriment crinkled Xavier’s eyes.
+Xavier’s eyes crinkled as he laughed.

 “Next year, we’ll leave it at the bakery.
 Or figure out a way to dog-proof the house.”

 “Next year… We’ll be married by then.”
 A thrill skittered through her, just thinking about it.

 His laughter faded but his smile remained and he framed her face with his hands.
 “And I can’t wait.
 I promise I’ll always be here to share things with you.
 I love you, Ashley.”

 Heart full, Ashley drew him down for a kiss.
 “I love you too, Xavier.”